ibm-cloud-docs/cis/edge-function-actions.md

 Actions are written in JavaScript and require an event listener to respond to a trigger event.
 Actions do not effect your traffic unless used by a trigger.
 {: shortdesc}

 * **Standard plans** Have a maximum of one action.
 The action is assigned a name that is the same as your domain.
-You can replace your action by uploading another file, or update your action using the code editor.
+You can replace your action by uploading another file, or update your action by using the code editor.
 Uploading another file removes the existing action.
 * **Enterprise plans** Can upload an unlimited number of scripts.
-These can be given unique names.
+These scripts can be given unique names.

-* **Create action** Select **Create** to add an action using the code editor.
-After adding your Javascript code, select **Save** to create your action.
+* **Create action** Select **Create** to add an action by using the code editor.
+After you add your JavaScript code, select **Save** to create your action.
     * **Standard plans** The name is not editable and is set to the name of your domain.
     * **Enterprise plans** Enter a name for your action.

-* **Upload actions** Use the **Upload** button to upload a Javascript file.
+* **Upload actions** Use the **Upload** button to upload a JavaScript file.
     * **Standard plans** The action name is set to the name of your domain.
     * **Enterprise plans** The name of the action is the name of the file.

     Uploading or creating an action with the same name as an existing action causes the existing action to be overwritten.
-Rename the action   file before uploading, or enter a unique name in the text input during creation to avoid this behavior.
+Rename the action file before you upload, or enter a unique name in the text input during creation to avoid this behavior.
     {: note}

 * **Editing actions** Selecting an action opens the action in the editor for modification.
 Whenever you save your changes, the action uploads to the Cloud edge.
 After updating, select **Save**.
 If the action is in use, the changes take effect immediately.